darkoperator/Posh-Sysmon/README.md

 ```
 # Change Log

+## Version 0.7
+* Added support for ProcessAccess filtering added in Sysmon 4.1
+* Added function New-SysmonProcessAccess for creating ProcessAccess filters.
+* Fixed issue where command was displayed and not ran with New-SysmonDriverLoadFilter

 ## Version 0.6
 * Added support for Sysmon 4.0 XML schemea (Schema version 3.0)
 * One can select the version of schema to support when creating the configuration file.